CU-DBMI/redirects/README.md

    _Name it `redirects` and make it private_.
 2. [Use the _website repo_ as a template](../../../redirects-website/generate).
    _Name it `redirects-website` and make it public_.
-3. [Enable GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) on it with the default settings.
+3. [Enable GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) on your copied _website repo_ with the default settings.
 4. After a minute or so, GitHub should tell you that your site is now being hosted at `your-org.github.io/redirects-website`.

 If you ever need to pull in updates from these templates, [see the instructions here](https://stackoverflow.com/questions/56577184/github-pull-changes-from-a-template-repository).

 ### Connect repos

-To allow the _redirects repo_ to automatically write to the _website repo_, we need to "connect" them with a deploy key:
+To allow your _redirects repo_ to automatically write to your _website repo_, you need to "connect" them with a deploy key:

 1. [Generate an SSH key pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
-2. In the _redirects repo_, [create a new repository actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `DEPLOY_KEY`, and paste the private SSH key.
+2. In your _redirects repo_, [create a new repository actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `DEPLOY_KEY`, and paste the private SSH key.
-3. In the _website repo_, [create a new deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys#setup-2) with write/push access named `DEPLOY_KEY`, and paste the public SSH key.
+3. In your _website repo_, [create a new deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys#setup-2) with write/push access named `DEPLOY_KEY`, and paste the public SSH key.

 ### Set up analytics